lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 03:14 PM)_

 > Iris hums.
-> I suppose we’re on our way to those coordinates I had.
+> I suppose we're on our way to those coordinates I had.
 Still have no clue where those lead.

 **PlasmaPerson** _(28-Oct-18 03:14 PM)_